tct-gaming/yaw/new-player/star-chart.md

 While vets are often in the derelict you'll want to be able to help.
 Being able to help doesn't just mean a good build but rather building keys.

 # So finish the damned star chart
-People will only help those that help themselves in a mutually benefical manner.
+People will only help those that help themselves in a mutually beneficial manner.
 We don't want you to play solo but we also don't want to taxi you through everything.
 It's also so slow asking for a taxi for everything, don't you think?